Lycia Blue Cruise,

 Gulet for Cabin Charter on a Blue Cruise

 All tours which are offered here take place on Standard-Yachts, the traditional Bodrum-built GULET.
 All yachts are between 19 - 25 meters length, these vessels accommodate between 12 and 16 guests in 6 to 8 cabins.
-The cabins have en-suite WC & showers.
+The cabins have en-suite WC & handheld showers.
 (Hot & cold).
 There is a music set, VHF Radiotelephone and a dinghy on each yacht, but in general no air condition.
 Crew consists of a captain, cook and a deckshand.

 An exact yacht’s name can not be available until 1 or 2 days before departure, as numbers of bookings come in often late.
 This works well over the years like a cooperative and we advice you to give us your mobile phone that we stay in contact to give you captain's number and boat name.

-The crew aboard our Gulets and yachts often do not have a foreign language mastered, but they almost always know a few "every-day" phrases and are able to understand almost all requests.
+The crew aboard our Gulets and yachts often do not have a foreign language mastered, but they almost always know a few ’every-day’ phrases and are able to understand almost all requests.

-© pixelwork bodrum 1998-2008.
+pixelwork bodrum 1998-2010.
 All Rights Reserved.